Mzansi45/Connections/README.md

 3. Commit your changes and push the branch to your forked repository.
 4. Submit a pull request, explaining the changes you've made.

-## License

-[Specify the license under which the project is distributed, e.g., MIT License]

 ## Contact

 For any inquiries or questions regarding Connections, please contact [thulanegulube@gmail.com].